The Ember tetra (Hyphessobrycon amandae) is also known as the Fire tetra thanks to the fish’s beautiful, glowing orange-red coloration.

 - Decorations

-- Wash the gravel or sand to get rid of dust.
+- Rinse the substrate to get rid of dust.

-- Add a few inches of substrate to the tank.
+- Put a few inches of the substrate into the aquarium.

-- Add the filter and heater to the aquarium, but don’t switch them on yet.
+- Fit the filter and heater to the tank, but don’t switch them on.

-- To start the nitrogen cycle in the biological filter media, the water must have a small amount of ammonia in it.
-So, add a drop or two of pure ammonia, some fish food, or a handful of gravel from a mature setup.
+- Add a drop or two of pure ammonia, some fish food, or a handful of gravel from a mature setup to the water to kick off the nitrogen cycle.

-- Wash dust from your tank decorations and arrange everything in the aquarium.
+- Rinse your tank decorations in clean water, and arrange your ornaments in the aquarium.

-- Prepare your plants by trimming away dead parts, nip the ends off the stems, and plant the stems in the substrate.
-Place floating plants onto the water surface.
+- Prepare the plants by trimming off brown leaves and broken stems, and then add them to the tank.
+Place floating plants onto the water’s surface.

-- Allow at least ten days for the nitrifying bacteria to colonize the biological filter media and surfaces within the tank.
-These bacteria process the ammonia in the water to make it safe for your fish.
+- Wait for at least ten days for the nitrifying bacteria to become established in the biological filter media and on other aquarium surfaces.
+The bacteria process ammonia and nitrites into less harmful nitrates, keeping the water safe for your fish.

-- Test the water every other day.
-When the levels of ammonia and nitrites are both zero and the nitrates are close to 20ppm, the tank is cycled and ready for your fish.
-If the levels are still too high, allow more time, and keep testing the water.
+- Test the water daily until ammonia and nitrite levels are both zero and nitrates are close to 20 ppm.
+Once those levels are reached, you know that the tank is cycled and ready for your fish.

-The following behaviors could indicate potential health problems for your fish:
+The following behaviors could mean health problems in Ember tetras:

 - Poor appetite